gher-uliege/DIVAnd-jupyterhub/README.md

 188.275971 seconds (754.34 M allocations: 49.429 GiB, 7.16% gc time)
 ```

-When you first load and run a package in a session, Julia need to compile it first.
-This creates some overhead on first use with can be
-removed by using a precompiled image:
+When you first load and run a package in a session, Julia needs to compile it first.
+This creates some overhead on first use with can be removed by using a precompiled image:

 ```julia